MidoAhmed/MockAPIgenius/README.md

-# MockAPIgenius
+# MockAPIexplorer

-Benchmark/Explore of different Tools for mocking REST APIs for front-end development and testing
+This repo is a Benchmark/Explore of different/collection tools for mocking REST APIs for front-end development and testing

 ## Subject: